 Gnomon will provide written notification to Complainants about available options and assistance with academic, living, transportation, and working situations, and protective measures.
 Accommodations or protective measures are available if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the incident to local law enforcement.
 Accommodations or protective measures made for the Complainant remain confidential to the extent that maintaining such confidentiality would not impair the ability of the school to provide said accommodations or protective measures.
-Requests for accommodations are made to the acting Title IX Representative(s) in person, via email.
-An information pamphlet is available online (Guide to Resources and Services for Victims of Sexual Assault) and from the acting Title IX Representative(s), describing reporting options, resources on- and off-campus, sexual assault victim rights, and Gnomon's disciplinary process and procedures.
+Requests for accommodations are made to the Title IX Coordinator in person, via email.
+An information pamphlet is available online (Guide to Resources and Services for Victims of Sexual Assault) and from the Title IX Coordinator, describing reporting options, resources on- and off-campus, sexual assault victim rights, and Gnomon's disciplinary process and procedures.